 Absolute maximum applied voltage (V): 0 ≤ V ≤ 25 V

+Motor Controller - Pololu MC18V7

+Interface Unit

+The interface unit provides one fixed current reference circuit (Is) as sensor signal stimulus to a single sensor channel so sensor channel resistance (Rchx) can be calculated from the sensor signal (Vm):

+Rchx = Vm / Is where Vm is the measured voltage from the sensor.

+The interface unit also provides a one buffer/scaler circuit to condition a single Sensor signal to the range of corresponding Analog Input (AI).

+The interface unit provides a place to mount the Pololu Motor Controller.
+It also provides a means to connect the system components including the Power Supplies, to Laser and moto controller; and connect the sensor signals to the analog inputs.

+Reference Current Source Circuit

 The Current Source required to drive the sensor signal is implemented with one Linear Technologies LT3092 integrated circuit (IC) for each sensor channel.
 Parameters for consideration are the reference current (Is) as determined by the in situ current of the OLS to be tested; the compliance voltage (Vdc) determined from the required maximum resistance to be measured at Is.
 The Elevate OLS resistance ranges from 100 - 1100 with an overrange resistance of 2100 with an in situ of 14.7ma, producing a maximum signal voltage Vs of 16.7V at 1100.
 We assume that the overrange resistance does not have to be accurately measured, only detected and that the Laser uses a 24VDC source that can be used to power the Current Source circuit Vdc, where the maximum resistance measurement will be 1632.
 With Vdc set to nominal 224VDC following the LT3092 Datasheet Application Information page 9.
 Then 15 is selected for ROUT and 22.0K is calculated for RSET as shown in Figure 2.